 - Have a lot on one's plate - Very busy.

-His wife had a lot on her plate from work to the kids.
+She had a lot on her plate from work to the kids.

 - Melt in one's mouth - Delicious or tasting good.